kitspace/awesome-electronics/contributing.md

 Very popular, with a large community, and with a very active and accelerated software development.
 It contains advanced features but not so widely adopted in the industry as it lacks cutting-edge features.
 Even though, it can be adopted to complex electronic systems, usually as a free alternative to the ${\color{red}S}$ tier.

 ### ${\color{yellow}B}$

+Single-featured EDAs with a small community.
+It lacks more complex functionalities, and the software development is not very active.
+Additionally, it is usually used in a niche.
+Even though, the software can fully fullfil its taks can be used for small- and medium-sized projects.

+### ${\color{green}C}$

+Old and single-featured EDAs with a rarely active software development.
+EDAs in this tier tend to become obsolete throughout.

+### ${\color{light blue}D}$